Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Over the last hundred or so years, things have gone from bad to worse when it comes to nutrition.
 The highly sanitized, processed and ultra-processed foods of today’s SAD are mostly very high-glycemic, fiber-free, calorie-dense, and nutrient poor.
 Is it any wonder that we are the fattest country on earth?

 Let’s take a minute to solidify our understanding of why this has happened.
 As stated previously, a strong GMB is essential to our health.
 As described beautifully in The Good Gut (Taking Control of Your Weight, Your Mood, and Your Long-Term Health) by, Justin and Erica Sonnenburg, perhaps the most important feature of a healthy GMB is diversity.
 Healthy people with stable blood sugar levels and low amounts of central or visceral fat (fat stored in the abdomen and around our internal organs) tend to have widely diverse GMBs with several hundred different species of bacteria coexisting in their colons.
-By contrast, less healthy people with high amounts of central or visceral fat tend to have far shallower and narrower GMBs.
+By contrast, less healthy people with high amounts of central and visceral fat tend to have far shallower and narrower GMBs.

-As the EHD changed over time, from hunter/gatherer societies through the agricultural revolution and the introduction of flour, to the mass production of food, until the present day SAD loaded with refined, high-glycemic, processed foods manufactured to be delicious and addictive, we can trace a progressive narrowing of the human GMB, with sequentially lower degrees of bacterial diversity, especially in developed societies like ours:
+As the EHD changed over time from hunter/gatherer societies through the agricultural revolution and the introduction of flour, to the mass production of food, until the present day SAD loaded with refined, high-glycemic, processed foods manufactured to be delicious and addictive, we can trace a progressive narrowing of the human GMB, with sequentially lower degrees of bacterial diversity, especially in developed societies like ours:

 Perhaps the most important human (prospective) study to date, comparing the effects of high fiber and high fermented food diets, showed that the group who were switched from a SAD/WD to a high-fiber HD without fermented foods increased their nutrient profile and expanded the depth (although not so much the breadth) of their GMBs.
 Deepening the GMBs led to an increase in certain health-giving metabolites as well as a decrease in toxic ones.

-In addition, subjects in that high-fiber cohort who began the study with at least a moderate breadth of bacterial species (intermediate or wide GMB diversity) showed a significant lowering of inflammation.
+In addition, subjects in that high-fiber cohort who began the study with at least a moderate breadth of bacterial species (intermediate or better GMB diversity) showed a significant lowering of inflammation.
 However, those who started the study with low bacterial diversity (a narrow GMB) actually showed an increase in inflammation when moved to a high-fiber diet as the sole intervention.
 Not enough fiber-fermenting bacteria in the GMB makes a high-fiber diet difficult to handle and can cause GI distress.
 In my practice, I have noticed that patients with obesity often cannot tolerate a sudden shift to a healthier high-fiber diet without also adding fermented foods (read on).

 By comparison, the second study group which was switched from a SAD/WD to a high-fermented food diet (yogurt, kefir, kimchee, sauerkraut, etc.) without adding extra fiber, demonstrated some increase in depth and a strong increase in the breadth of their GMBs, steadily increasing the number of different bacterial species by 25% over the four-month study period.
 And all the participants in this group showed a lowering of inflammation.

-Interestingly, it turned out that just a small percentage (about 5%) of the new microbes found to have taken up residence in the GMBs of this (fermented food) cohort came directly from the fermented foods themselves.
+Interestingly, it turned out that just a small percentage (about 5%) of the new microbes found to have taken up residence in the GMBs of this cohort came directly from the fermented foods themselves.
 Most (95%) of the new species did not come directly from the fermented foods that they ate.
 It appears that frequent consumption of small amounts of fermented foods increases the diversity of the GMB by making it more generally friendly to the process of colonizing new fiber-fermenting species.

 So switching from the SAD/WD to the HD which is high in both fiber and resistant starch (slow carbs), low in sugar and rapidly digestible starch (fast carbs), and promotes the frequent consumption of fermented foods, stabilizes blood sugar, lowers inflammation, enables fat burning (by lowering insulin levels), and expands the depth and breadth of the GMB which is critical for health and longevity.
-What’s more, we can see a shift in the GMB in just a matter of days after making the switch to the HD and achieve, on average, a 25% increase in GMB breadth in a matter of just a few months.
+What’s more, we can see a shift in the GMB begin to take place in just a matter of days after making the switch to the HD, and achieve, on average, a 25% increase in GMB breadth in a matter of just a few months.

 What About Probiotic Supplements?